felipepedroso/ifood-mobile-test/README.md

 * The project aims to create a concise and easy to understand code, always trying to be aligned with Clean principles.

 ## Architecture
-This project uses a reactive variation of the MVVM architecture, where all the information and interactions are handled by RxJava flows.
+This project uses a reactive variation of the MVVM architecture, where all the information and interactions are handled by Coroutines and LiveData.
 The basic interaction is:

 Views(Activities)   ->   ViewModels   ->   Usecases   ->   Model (Data, Network)